top of page

 BFA-'La Cisma de Inglaterra'

-The documentary also honors the legacy of Margarita Galbán, whose visionary staging of La Cisma brought depth, beauty, and urgency to Calderón’s classic.
-Her direction anchors the documentary’s visuals and reminds us of theater’s power to provoke thought and challenge complacency.
+The documentary also honors the legacy of Margarita Galbán.
+Her visionary staging of La Cisma brought depth, beauty, and urgency to Calderón’s classic.
+Her direction anchors the documentary’s visuals.
+It reminds us of theater’s power to provoke thought and challenge complacency.
+Galbán’s work continues to inspire artists and audiences alike.

 Dr Susana H. Araico & Margarita Galban- 'La Cisma de Inglaterra'